priya-gitTest/priya-gitTest/README.md

 Have tried my hands on MS-DOS, BASIC, Lotus, C, C++, FORTRAN, Visual Basic, VB.Net, ASP3.0, ASP.NET, C# , Python, SQL.....

-Currently involved with Open Data, Open Source and Open Science in Research (Medical / Educational) Domanin
+Currently involved with Open Data, Open Source and Open Science in Research (Medical / Educational) Domain

 Some very small bits of open stuff.. rest is all in some SILO :(